What is Integration in Money Laundering?

 • Disguising as Legitimate Income: Money launderers may also create false invoices or write fake loans to make the money appear as legitimate income.
 This makes it difficult for authorities to distinguish between legal and illegal funds.

-Common Methods of Integration
+Methods of Integration in Money Laundering

 Integration techniques are diverse and often depend on the launderer’s resources and risk tolerance.